 From time to time, you might notice some websites you become interested in.
 For instance, it might be your new competitor’s site or just some web portal with superb (or inferior) loading speed.
-‘Who is hosting this?’ you may be wondering.
+“Who is hosting this?” you may be wondering.

 Imagine another situation: you want to transfer your domain or connect it to a web hosting provider.
 “Who is hosting my domain?” is what you’ll probably want to know.

-So how to find out who is hosting a website?
-Enter its URL and press ‘Check.’
 In a few moments, you’ll get the report, featuring the following information:

-Who is hosting this site: the web host details
+Who is hosting the site

 Nameservers are a fundamental part of the DNS (Domain Name System).
 They process queries about the location of a domain name’s services.
 Nameservers allow using domains instead of IP addresses.

-A ‘webserver’ is server software satisfying users’ requests on the Internet.
+A web server is server software satisfying users’ requests on the Internet.
 It processes those requests over HTTP and other protocols.
 Its primary function is to store, handle, and deliver web pages to a client.

-Where is this site hosted: the server details
+Where is this site hosted

 If you want to save the content of any tab of our host checker, you can do it in one click.
 Copy it to a clipboard to paste elsewhere, download it as a pdf-file, or share it on social media.